Mustafa Qureshi Urges Govt To Consult Real Stakeholders For Film Industry Revival - UrduPoint

 Mustafa Qureshi Urges Govt To Consult Real Stakeholders For Film Industry Revival

-MULTAN, (UrduPoint / Pakistan Point News - 22nd Sep, 2020 ) :Living legend and Pride of Performance artist, Mustafa Qureshi, urged upon the government to take real stakeholders on board for revival of film industry.
+MULTAN, (UrduPoint / Pakistan Point News - 27th Sep, 2020 ) :Pakistani living legend and pride of performance artist, Mustafa Qureshi, urged upon govt to take real stakeholders onboard for revival of film industry in the country.

-"Pakistan Tehreek-e-Insaf government should consult senior most artistes who know the industry in depth for its revival," Mustafa Qureshi said while taking to APP here on Tuesday.
+"Pakistan Tehreek-i-Insaf government should consult senior most artists who know the industry in depth for its revival," Mustafa Qureshi said while taking to APP on Sunday.

-He suggested that Prime Minister Imran Khan should invite the artistes to listen to their proposals for betterment of the industry, adding that he had deliberated with former president Asif Ali Zardari too about the revival, but all in vain.
+He suggested that Prime Minister Imran Khan should invite the artists to listen to their proposals for betterment of the industry adding that he had deliberated with former president Asif Ali Zardari too about the revival, but all in vain.

-To a question, Mustafa Qureshi, who has over 600 films to his credit, informed that several steps could be taken for the revival of Pakistani cinema because industry was the recognition of the country world over.
+To a question Mustafa Qureshi, who has over 600 films to his credit, informed that several steps could be taken for the revival of Pakistani cinema because industry is the recognition of the country world over.

-To another question, the celebrated actor replied that the government should extend incentive and relief for the producers like Safadr Malik who was investing millions of rupees on making a film in these hard times as keeping in view his patriotism.
+To another question, the celebrated actor replied that govt should extend incentive and relief for the producers like Safdar Malik who is investing millions of rupees on making a film in these hard times as keeping in view his patriotism.

-In past, Qavi Khan, Zeba Begum, Nadeem Baig and he were members of the committee constituted for the welfare of the artistes who are suffering from diseases or have rendered jobless because of stopping of film business in Lahore, Mustafa Qureshi said and added that Artistes Welfare Association extended them financial assistance worth Rs 5 to 10 lac.
+In past, Qavi Khan, Zeba Begum, Nadeem Baig and him were members of the committee constituted for the welfare of the artists who were suffering from diseases or have rendered jobless because of stopping of film business in Lahore, Mustafa Qureshi said and added that Artists Welfare Association extended them financial assistance worth Rs 5 to 10 lac.

 "I don't know the whereabouts of the members of the association now," he explained.

-If the industry revives, the jobless directors and actors would work again which will take them out of the hardships and ailments they are facing these days, he hoped.
+If industry revives, the jobless directors and actors would get work again which will take them out of the hardships and ailments they are facing these days, he hoped.

 Musfata Qureshi recalled that gone are the days when on average 200 films were produced annually in Lahore regretting that now hardly three to four movies are being made in a year.